xeviknal/hacktober-fest-2018/README.md

 ## Sergi, what do you think about Github?

 ## Irma, what do you think about CSS?
-a tricky way to make designers feel as IT experts.
+a tricky way to make designers feel as IT experts. :D